 For a lightweight pack, REI has incorporated a strong, stable suspension system.
 When fully loaded with up to 35 pounds, the weight is well distributed to the hips and doesn't sag onto your shoulders.
 Our testers feel that the padding is adequate but rigid and can cause discomfort when you aren't used to it.
 Some users love the prominent lumbar curve and find it supportive, while others feel like there is a watermelon pushing into their backs.
 As with many packs, comfort is going to depend on your unique body shape.

-The phone pocket on the shoulder strap is a bit of a novelty that some people seem to love, and others don't' care for.
-It is highly water-resistant, which makes it a very convenient place to keep your phone if you listen to music on the trail or use navigation apps, but we found that the top flap that secures with a magnet was continually opening itself up, doing away with any water protection that it had.
+The phone pocket on the shoulder strap is a bit of a novelty that some people seem to love and others don't care for.
+It is highly water-resistant, making it a very convenient place to keep your phone if you listen to music on the trail or use navigation apps.
+Still, we found that the top flap that secures with a magnet was continually opening itself up, doing away with any water protection that it had.

 Water bottle side pockets are notorious for being hard to get bottles in and out of while wearing the pack, but the Flash has found a good solution.
 Instead of one pocket on each side, they have included two.
 One is smaller and sits closer to your back with a slight angle that helps you slip your bottle back in without angling so far forward that you bump your elbows.

 At 2.7 pounds, this model is lighter than most but still has a strong enough frame to carry moderate loads up to around 30 pounds.
 While the materials used are lightweight, they aren't so thin that we are concerned about durability.
 The only durability issue we have run across in testing and reading others' reviews is with the mesh water bottle pockets.
 They tend to tear somewhat easily, so be careful what you rub up against.